 Ever since the Cambridge Analytica story first broke in March, data privacy and potential government regulation has been on everyone's mind.
 (Need a refresher?
 Check out our recap in last month's post.)

-On top of that, the EU's GDPR privacy rule went into effect on May 1.
+On top of that, the EU's GDPR privacy rule went will be enforcable as of May 25.
 (Check out Social Media Examiner's explainer for info on GDPR implications for social media marketers.)